 Psychological trauma can affect your life for many years after the event or situation that caused it.
 Trauma doesn’t easily resolve itself.
 Further, it’s especially difficult to try to do it on your own.

 Marginalized communities often experience unique traumas.
 For example, people of color may suffer from trauma due to police violence or microaggressions.
-The LGBT community can suffer from trauma due to conversion therapy or discrimination.
+The LGBTQ community can suffer from trauma due to conversion therapy or discrimination.
 And trauma is often passed down through generations in families with a history of trauma.

 What is Trauma Therapy?

 Trauma therapy programs are a form of mental health treatment.
 In this treatment, therapists assist clients in overcoming psychological trauma.
 A traumatic event is one in which you perceive a threat to your life, bodily integrity, or sanity.
 Trauma happens when your ability to cope is completely overwhelmed.